Are Himalayan salt lamps safe for cats?

 • May act as an aid to getting a restful nights sleep

-Whether you agree with the health benefits listed or not, we think you will agree that the benefits would benefit both humans and their pets.
+Do you agree with the list of health benefits?
+The potential benefits they promote would be good for both humans and their pets.

 To give a balanced view we have also covered this topic in more detail in our article called the Pros and Cons of Himalayan Salt lamps